byterubpay/byterub-site/_posts/2015-01-05-byterub-missive-2014-year-in-review.md

 And, undoubtedly, much more both for ByteRub core and related external projects.

 Of course, none of this would be possible without donations from our users, and we are most appreciative and grateful to those that have donated thus far.
-We hope that over the next year you will continue to help and assist us - and don't forget our donation addresses are powered by OpenAlias, both XMR and BTC donation addresses are on donate.getbyterub.org
+We hope that over the next year you will continue to help and assist us - and don't forget our donation addresses are powered by OpenAlias, both BTR and BTC donation addresses are on donate.getbyterub.org

 Thank you for a great 2014, and here's to a great 2015!